HwWobbe/WipHww/newFolder.md

 ### Lede
 The files in the containing folder do not appear to be in alphabetical order, perhaps since the names are caseSensitive/
-* This file exists in the StackEdit worksoace.
+* This file exists in the StackEdit workspace.
-*  This file's sync is now finally confirmed to working, from the StackEdit workspace.
+*  This file's sync is now finally confirmed to working (bi-directionally?), from the StackEdit workspace.
 * This folder may be accessible from the link to it in the public "Main workspace".
 * The Hints suggest that this file exists in a StackEdit workspace AND in my GoogleDrive.